A new point of view on the solutions to the Einstein constraint equations with arbitrary mean curvature and small TT-tensor: Introduction

 where $\rho$ and $j$ are related to the other fields such as matter fields, electromagnetic field, etc. that one wants to include into the universe under consideration.
 Also in \eqref{eqConstraintEquations}, $\scal_\ghat$ is the scalar curvature of $\ghat$.
 To keep things simple, we will consider no field but the gravitational field, hence, forcing $\rho \equiv 0$ and $j \equiv 0$.

 A simple dimension counting argument shows that the system \eqref{eqConstraintEquations} is under-determined, thus, it is generally hard to solve \eqref{eqConstraintEquations} in this form.
 To overcome this difficulty, we need to decompose both $\ghat$ and $\Khat$ into given data and unknowns that will have to be adjusted so that Equations \eqref{eqHamiltonian} and \eqref{eqMomentum} are fulfilled.
 Several such splitting exist and we refer the reader to \cite{BartnikIsenberg} for a detailed review of some known results on the constraint equations.
-In the literature, the most commonly used method is the conformal method which we describe now.
+In the literature, the most commonly used method is the conformal method which we briefly describe now.
+We invite the reader to have a look at the very nice recent work of Maxwell \cite{MaxwellConformalParameterization,MaxwellConformalMethod,MaxwellInitialData} for a deep understanding of this method and its connection to other widely used methods.

 The given data in the conformal method consist of \begin{itemize} \item a Riemannian manifold $(M, g)$, \item a function $\tau: M \to \bR$, \item and a symmetric $2$--tensor $\sigma$ on $M$ which is traceless and transverse in the following sense